Fast Dynamic Updates and Dynamic SpGEMM on MPI-Distributed Graphs: Experiments

-Figure~\ref{subfig:insert-scale} shows the scalability of insertions across MPI process counts.
+We evaluate the scalability of insertions across different numbers of compute nodes.
 We vary the number of compute nodes between 1, 4 and 16 (such that the process grid is square), while keeping the OpenMP thread count constant at 6, and the number of MPI processes per node constant at 4.
 Insertions are performed in the same way as in the previous section, with the batch size fixed to 131072.
 This can be seen as a weak scaling experiment since $\mathrm{nnz}/p$ remains constant, where $\mathrm{nnz}$ denotes the number of non-zeros in the update matrix.

-While the theoretical analysis (see Section~\ref{sec:data-structure} predicts an increase in communication latency of $\approx \sqrt{16} = 4$ (but no change in communication bandwidth) if the number of processes is increased from 4 to 64, our overall running time only increases by around $25\%$.
-In particular, our algorithm is not communication-bound for the numbers of MPI processes that we tested.
-Figure~\ref{subfig:insert-breakdown} further supports this, showing that the runtime tends to be dominated by local operations, rather than MPI communication.
-While the fraction of time that is spent on redistribution communication increases with $p$, it does not dominate the overall running time, at least not for the numbers of MPI processes that we evaluated in our experiments.
+Figure~\ref{subfig:insert-scale} depicts the results of this experiment.
+In particular, the time per non-zero decreases with increasing numbers of compute nodes, indicating that our algorithm does not yet hit a scalability bottleneck on our cluster.
+Figure~\ref{subfig:insert-breakdown} shows that all steps of our algorithm scale well with the number of compute nodes.
+A large fraction of the running time consists of local operations as opposed to communication.